 The following can increase your chances of an ectopic pregnancy:

 You’re also more likely to experience an ectopic pregnancy if you are between the ages of 35 and 40.

-You can reduce your risk of ectopic pregnancy by stopping smoking and reducing your chances of sexually transmitted infections.
+Preventing an ectopic pregnancy is impossible.
+You can, however, reduce your risk of ectopic pregnancy by stopping smoking and reducing your chances of STIs.

 Treatment for ectopic pregnancy depends on how early it has been detected.